WAP Systems and Labeled Subshifts: Labeled subshifts

-If $\M$ is of finite type then by Corollary \ref{towcor15} every point of $X(\M)$ is on the orbit of some $x[\M_1]$ with $\M_1 \subset \M$.
-These are all labels of finite type and so none are recurrent except for $\M_1 = \emptyset$.
+If $\M$ is of finite type then by Corollary \ref{towtheo15} every point of $X(\M)$ is on the orbit of some $x[\M_1]$ with $\M_1 \subset \M$.
+These are all labels of finite type and so none is recurrent except for $\M_1 = \emptyset$.

 Since $x[\M]$ is always a transitive point for $X(\M)$, $(X(\M),S)$ is always topologically transitive.
 In the finite type case, it is CT and so is LE and not weak mixing (see Remarks \ref{cp,weakmix} and \ref{cp,ae}).